SeanSteinle/cs690-final-project/report.md

 | BEV AP | **89.96%** | **87.88%** | 85.77% |
 | 3D AP	| 86.63% | 76.74% | 74.17% |

-Unlike the case of pedestrian and cyclist data where one model was dominant, all models perform nearly equally for car classification, with only 1-2% difference for all specificity-difficulty pairs.
+Unlike the case of pedestrian and cyclist data where one model was dominant, all models perform nearly equally for car classification, with only a 1-2% difference for all specificity-difficulty pairs.
 This may be occurring because detecting cars is much easier than detecting pedestrian or cyclists, especially for harder samples.
 The most difficult challenge in car detection appears to be rendering with more specificity in low visibility, as there is a large dropoff in all models when comparing 3D and 2D specificities for moderate and hard samples.

 #### All Categories
 *Average Results for Pedestrians, Cyclists, and Cars*